Yuav/puppet-pip/README.markdown

 ## Overview

-Working Puppet package provider for pip.
+Less broken Puppet package provider for pip.
 Can also install and configure pip

 ## Module Description